Welcome to the Pulse Fitness Centre

 Participants are encouraged to come dressed for physical activity.

-Register on CanFitPro.
+Register on CanFitPro

 Personal Trainer Specialist (CanFitPro)

 This certification is required to be a Personal Trainer/Floor Monitor at the Pulse.
-The course consists of four days in class, a theoretical written test and an in-person practical exam.
+The course consists of three days in class, a theoretical written test and an in-person practical exam.
 Some of the topics included in the course are:

 - Fitness, Wellness, and training principles